LachezarBogdanov/Angular-Project-11-2024---Mountain-Trails/README.md

 * Add/Edit Trail: Forms to create or update trail information.

+* Use Toastr for messages and errors from the server

 How to run the program:

+Download the zip file;

-Open the server in external visual studio: npm i on it;
+Open the server folder in external visual studio: npm i on it;
 npm start to connect to the server;